robertsteilberg/physical-computing-final/README.md

 ##### Development process

 I began by configuring the GPS to print basic locational information to the serial console.
 This is achieved through interrupts that make a call to the GPS every two seconds.
 After I was able to successfully retrieve and store data from the GPS on the Photon, I geofenced several streets by plotting the series of latitude and longitude points that constructed a polygon covering the specific street.
 A custom `street` type definition was created to store these points.
 The `street` typdef, which can be viewed [here](code/street.h), stores the latitude and longitude points of the geofenced polygon, the street's name, and its speed limit.
-I then found an algorithm (sourced from [this webpage](http://alienryderflex.com/polygon/)) for determining whether the current location is within a geofence.
+I then found an algorithm (sourced from [this webpage](http://alienryderflex.com/polygon/)) for determining whether the current location is within a complex geofence.
 Ultimately, I assimilated all of this data and used it to compute where the vehicle was located, its speed, and if it was exceeding the speed limit, thus forming the core functionality of SpeedSpy.

 Once I had fully developed the basic functionality, I installed an amplifier and speaker for sounding the tone alert when it was determined that the vehicle was speeding.
 I then wrote logic for sounding a certain note on the C-major scale depending on the degree to which the vehicle was speeding.